Counter-Strike (video game): Competitive play

-Sequels
+Subsequent installments

-Following the success of Counter-Strike, Valve went on to make multiple sequels.
-The first sequel, Counter-Strike: Condition Zero, which used Counter-Strikes GoldSrc engine, was released in 2004.
-Counter-Strike: Source, a remake of the original Counter-Strike, was the first in the series to use Valve's Source engine and was also released in 2004, eight months after the release of Condition Zero.
+Following the success of Counter-Strike, Valve went on to release multiple installments in the series.
+The first subsequent game, Counter-Strike: Condition Zero, which used Counter-Strikes GoldSrc engine, was released in 2004.
+Counter-Strike: Source, a remake of the original Counter-Strike, was the first game in the series to use Valve's Source engine and was also released in 2004, eight months after the release of Condition Zero.
 The next game in the Counter-Strike series was Counter-Strike: Global Offensive, released for Windows, OS X, Linux, PlayStation 3, and Xbox 360 in 2012.
 Counter-Strike 2, an updated version of Global Offensive, was released in 2023.

 The game spawned multiple spin-offs for the Asian gaming market.
 The first, Counter-Strike Neo, was an arcade game developed by Namco and released in Japan in 2003.
 In 2008, Nexon Corporation released Counter-Strike Online, a free-to-play installment in the series monetized via microtransactions.
 Counter-Strike Online was followed by Counter-Strike Online 2 in 2013.
 In 2014, Nexon released Counter-Strike Nexon: Zombies worldwide via Steam.